 11. Imagined Communities

-An imagined community is large social groups, such as entire nations, with shared characteristics who may not ever meet one another in real life.
+An imagined community is a large social group, such as an entire nation, with shared characteristics.
+Despite their shared characteristics, the groups are so large that they may not ever meet one another in real life.
 These characteristics may include such things as a shared culture, language, history, religion, or ethnicity.

 While members of an imagined community may never meet one another in person, they still feel a sense of connection to and solidarity with others who share their identity.
 This term was coined by Benedict Anderson, who believes imagined communities were made possible by the rise of print media.